 It’s one thing to ‘make’ your bed and another to style it.
-Working out what colour or print bedding to use, how many cushions, and how to layer throws can seem like an art form.
+Working out what colour or print bedding to use.
+How many cushions?Even layering throws can seem like an art form.
 Well, we’re here to tell you it’s simpler than it looks!

 Related article: 20 bedside styling ideas: How to style your bedside table